TimothyLopas/example-using-git-subtree-for-shared-code/README.md

-# Use Git submodule for shared robot code
+# Use Git subtree for shared robot code

 This example robot code repository includes another robot repository (https://github.com/robocorp/example-shared-robot-framework-keywords-and-libraries) as a Git subtree.